os-climate/witness-energy/energy_models/models/heat/medium/natural_gas/documentation/natural_gas_techno_disc.markdown

 A gas-fired boiler provides hot water to taps throughout the home and also to radiators in the central heating system.

+High temperature heat in natural gas technology, the temperature range is 100 to 400 degree C.

+In Methane demand calculation, Methane is used to produce 1kwh of heat (this information in kwh) : methane_needs is in kwh of methane / kwh of heat

+price of methane is in $/kWh of heat.

+initial_production: is in TWh

+production in 2020 that is total heat produced by Natural gas is 55 MJ/kg = 153000 TWh

+initial production for medium heat temp = 51000

 Gas boilers work by releasing the fuel through a gas valve into a sealed combustion chamber in the boiler through small jets.
 With an electrical ignition, the gas is combusted to create heat.
 This heat is absorbed by a connected pipe carrying cold water.

 Working: